twinysam/FreeAudioPluginList/readme.md

 ## Stillwell Audio

 - [Bitter](https://www.stillwellaudio.com/plugins/bitter/) - "Bitter shows how many of the available bits are being used by the audio signal, reports clipping samples, and estimates when digital-to-analog conversion would cause inter-sample clips."

+## Ignite Amps

+*"At Ignite Amps, we decided to keep pace with technology, developing in-house highly detailed digital simulations of tube and solid-state electronic circuits."*

+- [Ignite Amps plugins](https://www.igniteamps.com/#software) (all free except for Libra)